Frequently asked questions (FAQ)

 In a simple 'getting a shot visit' you will need to pay:

-1. A doctor fee: 100 baht (will be 300 baht if you visit us on extended services)
+1. A doctor fee: 100 baht (will be 200 baht on 2Jan 2019).
+And the doctor fee will be higher if you visit us on extended services)

 2. A hospital fee: 70 baht